 We enjoy dipping our baked okra in ranch dressing, and I bet you will, too.
 The wasabi mayonnaise from Epicurious is also fabulous.

-Too hot to turn on the oven?
+What if I don’t want to turn on the oven?

 Grill them instead.
 They will be just as good and you won’t heat up the kitchen.